 Student Learning Outcomes

-Student outcomes describe what students are expected to know and be able to do by the time of graduation.
-The student outcomes of the WSU Electronics Engineering Program are identical to those of Criterion 3 for the 2011-2012 ABET accreditation cycle of engineering programs, the criterion under which the program received its accreditation.
+Student learning outcomes describe what students are expected to know and be able to do by the time of graduation.
+The student outcomes of the WSU Electrical Engineering program are identical to those of Criterion 3 for the 2011-2012 ABET accreditation cycle of engineering programs, the criterion under which the program received its accreditation.
 Criterion 3 is currently undergoing a revision at ABET, but the new criterion 3 has not yet been adopted.
 So, criterion 3 for the 2015-2016 academic year is the same as that for the 2014-2015 academic year:

-Graduates of the Electronics Engineering Program will have:
+Graduates of the Electrical Engineering Program will have:

 - An ability to apply knowledge of mathematics, science and engineering.